ChrisAJS/lgx2userspace/README.md

 ```
 This will create an audio sink called `LGX2 Audio Sink` which can be added to OBS as a Pulseaudio output capture device.

+**NOTE: Even if you are using the LGX GC550- leaving the names as lgx2 is required and will not affect behaviour.**
 **NOTE: The best way to control the audio volume is to use the gain OBS filter whilst leaving the sink volume at max.**

 ### Running with configure V4L2 device